WinkoErades/Joplin-note-taking-templates/README.md

 ## How to use Joplin templates
 - Download the template you would like to use.
-- Creating a templates folder in Joplin's config folder (File->Templates->Open template directory).
+- Create a templates folder in Joplin's config folder (File->Templates->Open template directory).
-- Placing the downloaded Markdown template file into it.
+- Place the downloaded Markdown template file into the templates folder.
-- Templates can then be inserted from the menu (File->Templates).
+- After restarting Joplin you can use the Templates from the menu (File->Templates).

 Have fun!